forest-modeling/PyFVS/build_notes.md

 To see verbose build progress and output

     > python -m pip install --no-build-isolation -v -e . --config-settings editable-verbose=true

+    ## TODO: Figure out how to pass fvsvariants configuration setting

 NOTE: In editable mode meson-python calls meson/ninja each time pyfvs is imported